 Many facilities tend to expend more power than needed in certain processes.
 Implementing tighter controls over these processes can often make them significantly more efficient.

 A common example involves the overuse of aerators, fans or blowers in activated sludge processes.
-Oxygen is needed to feed the “bugs” in anaerobic digestion, but typically the amount of air used is far more than is necessary.
-It’s also not uncommon to see inefficiencies in pumping systems (overpumping, recycling excess flow, etc.).
+Oxygen is needed to feed the “bugs” in aerobic treatment, but typically the amount of air used is far more than is necessary.
+It’s also common to see inefficiencies in pumping systems (overpumping, recycling excess flow, etc.).
 Aeration and pumping systems tend to represent the largest power users in industrial wastewater treatment.

 Rising energy costs make reevaluating power use very important to running a cost-efficient operation.